Control Flow Prediction

 RISCVBusiness features configurable predictors for various control flow.
 Currently, the core will attempt to predict branches, and experimental support for a return address stack predictor is available.

-Future work will add prediction of direct and indirect jumps.
+Future work will add prediction of indirect jumps, and more varieties of predictors for conditional branches and unconditional jumps.

 Predictor Infrastructure